awsdocs/aws-global-accelerator-dev-guide/doc_source/using-byoip.md

 **Important**
 You must stop advertising your IP address range from other locations before you advertise it through AWS\.
 If an IP address range is multihomed \(that is, the range is advertised by multiple service providers at the same time\), we can't guarantee that traffic to the address range will enter our network or that your BYOIP advertising workflow will complete successfully\.

 After you bring an address range to AWS, it appears in your account as an address pool\.
-When you create an accelerator, you can assign one or two of the IP addresses from your range to it\.
-We recommend that you bring two IP address ranges so that you can choose an IP address from different ranges for each static IP address\.
-If you choose to assign only one IP address from your IP address range to an accelerator, Global Accelerator assigns a second static IP address for the accelerator from the AWS IP address pool\.
+When you create an accelerator, you can assign one IP address from your range to it\.
+Global Accelerator assigns you a second static IP address from an Amazon IP address range\.
+If you bring two IP address ranges to AWS, you can assign one IP address from each range to your accelerator\.
+This restriction is because Global Accelerator assigns each address range to a different network zone, for high availability\.

 To use your own IP address range with Global Accelerator, review the requirements, and then follow the steps provided in this topic\.